Ali-S1na/ICT171-Assignment-2/documentation.md

 </ul>

 <h2 id = "configuration">Server Configuration </h2>
 First, create an AWS EC2 account to proceed with server configuration.
 This may take a while due to credit card checks.
-Once created, log into the account and follow the given steps to launch a successfull AWS EC2 instance (virtual machine).[space][space]
+Once created, log into the account and follow the given steps to launch a successfull AWS EC2 instance (virtual machine).

 <ul>
     <li> Navigate to EC2 dashboard and select <b> Launch Instance </b> </li>